McCredie Hot Springs - Northside

 McCredie Hot Springs is well-known and loved for easy access and a short distance from Eugene, just about one hour via Oregon Route 58.
 These natural hot springs give you the opportunity to interact with nature while enjoying hot dips into mineral-rich water.

-The hot springs consist of a series of thermal springs bubbling up on the north and south banks of the Salt Creek.
+The springs are divided into two main areas: the north and south banks of Salt Creek.

 Though the temperature of channeled water is gradually decreasing, you should be careful entering into pools.
 Have a bucket to add cold river water if needed.

-In 1958 the hotel burned to the ground, and in 1964 a flood washed out the bridge and swimming pool.
+Tragedy struck in 1958 when the hotel burned down.
+Further damage occurred in 1964 when a flood destroyed the bridge and swimming pool, leaving the site in disrepair.

 McCredie Hot Springs: Camping, Lodging & Vacation Rentals

-The 24-site Blue Pool Campground, located 0.5 miles west along Salt Creek, is nonelectric for tents only seasonal campground.
-There are picnic tables, toilets, and drinking water.
-Reserve your space through recreation.gov.
+The 24-site Blue Pool Campground, located 0.5 miles west along Salt Creek, is a seasonal, non-electric campground designed for tent camping.
+The site offers picnic tables, vault toilets, and access to drinking water.
+To secure a campsite, reservations can be made through recreation.gov.

 Affordable vacation rentals for short and long term stay at Oakridge